firebus/change-checker/README.md

 ## Usage

-* See examples/check.php for one way to use this library
+* See example.php for one way to use this library